Jahnavi5989/Attendance_Tracking/README.md

 ![Logo](https://img.freepik.com/free-vector/emotion-detection-abstract-concept-vector-illustration-speech-emotional-state-recognition-emotion-detection-from-text-sensor-technology-machine-learning-ai-reading-face-abstract-metaphor_335657-2305.jpg?w=360)
 # Attendance Tracking using Facial Recognition

-This Project is Desktop based Application Developed for Microsoft Intern Engage 2022 Programme it is an Advanced Attendance App based on face recognition technology.
+This Project is Desktop based Application it is an Advanced Attendance App based on face recognition technology.